Anessen/PSFalcon/Code-Examples.md

 }
 ```
 # Ingesting data
-## Retrieve items from a text file
+## Retrieve items from a text file or CSV
 Collect a list of items (identifiers, hostnames, group names, etc.) from an absolute file path, normalize the input (which sometimes is a problem when the values are converted to Json for an API request), exclude blank values and save to the variable `$Items`.
 Once complete, you can use the `$Items` variable with another PSFalcon command.
 ```powershell
 #Requires -Version 5.1